About the Sonos Arc/Sub Home Theater Bundle

 If you use the Sonos app on an iOS® device, you can use that iPhone® or iPad® to optimize your system's sound quality for the unique acoustics of your room.
 This feature — called Trueplay — uses the mic built into your iOS device to measure how the sound from Arc and the Sub reflects off your walls and furnishings, and it adjusts the system's settings accordingly.
 It even calibrates the height channels.

 Expand your system

 If you want to go for full-on surround sound, add a pair of Sonos One SL speakers for the rear channels.
+Or for even more bass, add a second a Sub.
 You can also expand into other areas of your home by adding a Sonos One or the larger Five, in every room where you want to listen to music.
 Or, you can even go portable with the more rugged, battery-powered Move.

 This system is very easy to get up and running.
 Arc has a single HDMI eARC port for connecting it to your TV.
 If your TV has eARC, you are all set to pass an Atmos signal through to your bar from either a connected Blu-ray player or your device's streaming services.

 If your TV doesn't have eARC, you can still get great audio quality, but there are limitations on the types of signals that can pass through to Arc.
 If your TV is fairly new, there is a good chance that a simple ARC connection will pass the Dolby Digital Plus format that is used by streaming services to deliver an Atmos signal.
 If you're unsure what formats your TV can pass, check the owner's manual.